bilalfastnu/MyReads/README.md

 This game was built for the Udacity React Nanodegree Program.
 The purpose of the project is to demonstrate understanding of the basic structure and operation of a React-based app.

 ## How to Load the App
+You can run a hosted version of the app at [http://mountainous-parcel.surge.sh/](http://mountainous-parcel.surge.sh/)

 The project uses Node.js and the Create-React-App starter.
 If you do not have Node >= 6.x installed, you can download it here: [Node.js](https://nodejs.org/en/)

 Once Node is installed, navigate to the directory where you want to store the app
 ```